wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     ![A screenshot of a computer Description automatically generated](./images/media/image94a.png)

-    e.
     The **Welcome to Liberty** page is displayed in a new Browser tab.

     ![A screenshot of a computer Description automatically generated](./images/media/image95.png)

-    f.
-Append the context root ‘**PlantsByWebSphere’** to access the PlantsByWebSphere application
+    e.
+Append the context root **PlantsByWebSphere** to access the PlantsByWebSphere application

         http://plantsbywebsphereee6-apps-pbw.apps.ocp.ibm.edu/PlantsByWebSphere